DevTeam/csharp-interactive/README_BODY.md

 <summary>.NET build project</summary>

+Seamless integration into existing solutions as a standard .NET console project.
 Please see [this page](https://github.com/DevTeam/csharp-interactive/wiki/Install-the-C%23-script-template) for details on how to install the [project template](https://www.nuget.org/packages/CSharpInteractive.Templates).

 Create a console project *__Build__* containing a script from the template *__build__*